-Line 7: W. H. Barnes — Upon the death of Jesse’s wife Senia Scott in 1901, W. H. Barnes would petition the probate court to appoint an administrator to settle the estate.
+Line 7: W. H. Barnes — Upon the death of Jesse M. Scott’s wife Senia in 1901, W. H. Barnes would petition the probate court to appoint an administrator to settle the estate.

 Line 8: S. C. King — He was one of the “five discreete freeholders” appointed by the probate court to set the metes and bounds of the dower for Margaret Little, widow of Willis Lee Scott, in 1868.